 Find out how to work out the consideration if your situation is complicated.

-How and When to Pay
+How and When to pay SDLT?

 If you have a solicitor, agent or conveyancer, they’ll usually file your return and pay the tax on your behalf on the day of completion and add the amount to their fees.
 If they don’t do this for you, you can file a return and pay the tax yourself.